 I should mention that I purposely bend the pen at the seam where the pen begins.
 I do this to make it easier for me to use.

-Normally the pen is straight (yellow arrow), but I bend the pen tip end to a 45 degree angle (red arrow).
+Normally the shader I use is straight (left nib).
+In fact a lot of the shaders I have encountered are straight.
+I prefer to use a shader that has a 45 degree bend the pen tip end (middle nib).
 This makes it more comfortable for me to use, but note that my modification is NOT sanctioned by Colwood.

 Below is what I’m going to cover in this blog:

-1) Color Darkness Control
+1) Color darkness control

-2) Pen Angle
+2) Pen angle

-3) Pen Position
+3) Pen position

 1) COLOR DARKNESS CONTROL